yf0726/ML_2018/README.md

 To reproduce our result one will need to:

-1. Install Numpy on their computers;
+1. Install `Numpy` on their computers;
-2. Download train.csv and test.csv from kaggle;
+2. Download `train.csv` and `test.csv` from [kaggle](https://www.kaggle.com/c/epfml18-higgs);
-3. Run the python scripy run.py.
+3. Run the python scripy `run.py`.

-Below we will introduce files and function in our repotory.
+Below we will introduce files and functions in our repotory.

-Auxiliary modules
+## Auxiliary modules

-1. implementations.py
+1. `implementations.py`
+Contains 6 implemented model functions, including least squares GD, least squares SGD, least squares, ridge regression, logistic regression and reg logistic regression.
+In addition, we also include other function that are needed by the 6 model functions (namely, cost functions and sigmoid function).

-2. helpers.py
+2. `helpers.py`
+Contains the given helper functions, including load_csv_data (used to load csv file) and create_csv_submission (used to create output files in csv format for Kaggle submission).

-3. tools.py
+3. `tools.py`